onera/project_utils/README.md

 Some of the Find.cmake scripts have been copy-paste from the internet, then modified.
 A first-line comment gives the source it was copied from.

 ## License ##
-`project_utils` is available under the MPL-2.0 licence.
+`project_utils` is available under the MPL-2.0 license (https://mozilla.org/MPL/2.0/).